Dollar steady with U.S. yields, sterling dips

 Analysts projected the BoE will likely raise policy rates in the first quarter of 2015 while the Fed will follow suit in the second half of next year.

-This view raised the yield premium on two-year British Gilts over two-year U.S. Treasuries to 0.44 percent, a level not seen since August 2011.
+This view raised the yield premium on two-year British Gilts GB2YT=RR over two-year U.S. Treasuries US2YT=RR to 0.44 percent, a level not seen since August 2011.

-The pound dipped 0.2 percent versus the dollar to $1.7008 and also eased versus the euro, which was trading at 79.92 pence.
+The pound dipped 0.2 percent versus the dollar to $1.7008 and also eased versus the euro EURGBP=D4, which was trading at 79.92 pence.

 (Additional reporting by Anirban Nag in London and; Shinichi Saoshiro in Tokyo; Editing by Andrea Ricci)